tidyverse/tidyverse.org/CONTRIBUTING.md

 Posts can be written in any of the blogdown-supported formats: `.Rmd`, `.Rmarkdown`, and `.md` (in the event that you do not have any code in your post).

 If you have any subheaders in your post you should use `.Rmarkdown`.
-A `.Rmarkdown` file renders to `.md`.
-A markdown source file will include a table of contents in the sidebar.
-This does not work for `.Rmd` rendered directly to `.html`.
+An `.Rmarkdown` file renders to `.md`, which Hugo uses to create a table of contents, displayed in the sidebar.
+This does not work for `.Rmd`, which renders directly to `.html`.

 ### RMarkdown setup